 By Carissa Weber, MA, LPC, CSAC

-The statistics still shock me: it is estimated that 1 out of 4 adults struggle with at least one mental health disorder at any given time.
+The statistic still shocks me: “1 out of 4 adults struggle with at least one mental health disorder at any given time.”
 At least this is what John Hopkins Hospital said in 2019 before the world was beset with a massive pandemic, financial crisis, and polarized political climate.
 Honestly, I think these numbers do not truly reflect what is really happening as so many minimize what their mental health is doing.

 “1 out of 4 adults struggle with at least one mental health disorder at any given time.”John hopkins Hospital

 The amygdala.
 That darn, impulsive, crazy amygdala.
 This crazy little gland is in the center of our brain and is about the size of a walnut.
 I like to call our amygdala our “go system.”
 Our amygdala responds very impulsively, often without considering consequences.

 This is great if you’re being chased by saber tooth cats, running to your car in the rain, or grabbing the candy bar when you are checking out in the gas station.
 It is the job of the amygdala to make sure our basic needs are being met while staying safe.

 Sometimes, this means that darn amygdala acts super-fast without looking at all the facts of the situation.
 For example, have you ever gotten nervous before phone call?
 That is our darn amygdala getting ready to protect us since it doesn’t know what will happen on the call, even if we are just calling to order pizza.
 Who would’ve thought that this little gland responsible for so much?